yanmariomenev/LoveAdvisor/README.md

 # LoveAdvisor
-The project is on hold.
+Project is back on the menu.
+Might redesign some things and hopefully will be kinda ready in a week.
 General ideas:
 *On click get a random tip/idea.
 *Conversation mini-game starter.